microsoft/vscode-docs/release-notes/latest.md

 November was a big release for us (adding extensibility support and moving to Open Source) and we appreciate all the support we received leading up to and during the Connect(); event.
 We've kept busy in December and we hope you like this release.

+## Thanks
+A big thanks for the great contributions we have received.
+The community has filed <<<feature requests>>>, <<<bugs>>> and submitted <<<pull requests>>>.
+We have addressed many of these issues and merged the pull requests.

+Regarding fixes, if you want to find out when a fix to your issue is available in a VS Code update, please check the **milestone** assigned to the issue.

 ## Insider's Channel

 There is now a setting to subscribe to the Insider's channel to get prerelease VS Code builds automatically.
 The value is `update.channel` and it defaults to `stable` which is the current release build.
 Change the value to `insiders` to get install prerelease builds.
+For more details refer to

 ## Editor - Find/Replace improvements